Nucleus® Smart App: Features

 Remote Check is not available in all countries and must be enabled by your clinician before you can access it in the app.

-If you have any further questions about Remote Check, speak to your clinician or contact Cochlear Customer Service.
+If you have any questions about Remote Check, speak to your clinician or contact Cochlear Customer Service.
 Find your nearest customer service centre here: www.cochlear.com/customer-service

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always follow the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.